jenkoian/hacktoberfest-checker/README.md

 * `docker run -p 5000:5000 -e "GITHUB_TOKEN=YOUR_TOKEN" hacktoberfest-checker`

 ### Testing
-The chosen test runner is [Jest](https://facebook.github.io/jest/) a Facebook project, you can learn more about Jest in series of videos on [Egghead.io](https://egghead.io/lessons/javascript-test-javascript-with-jest).
+The chosen test runner is [Jest](https://facebook.github.io/jest/) - a Facebook project.
+You can learn more about Jest in the series of videos on [Egghead.io](https://egghead.io/lessons/javascript-test-javascript-with-jest).

-Jest can be installed both locally (package.json) or globally:
+Jest can be installed both locally (package.json), or globally:
-* locally it will be installed when you run `npm install`
+* You can install it locally by running `npm install`
-* globally you can install it by using `npm install -g jest-cli`
+* You can install it globally by running `npm install -g jest-cli`
-* (BONUS) you can also use [Yarn](https://yarnpkg.com/) as npm alternative, just install Yarn with `npm install -g yarn` and then use `yarn` to install dependencies
+* (BONUS) You can also use [Yarn](https://yarnpkg.com/) as an npm alternative.
+Just install Yarn with `npm install -g yarn` and then use `yarn` to install dependencies

-Once jest is installed you're ready to start testing, to ease everything up we provided some pre-build commands in the package.json:
+Once Jest is installed, you're ready to start testing.
+To make everything easier we provided some pre-build commands in the package.json:

 * `npm run test` or `npm t` will run all the test suites
-* `npm run test:watch` will run jest in watch mode
+* `npm run test:watch` will run Jest in watch mode
 * `npm run test:coverage` will run all the test suites and it will provide code coverage
-* `npm run test:updateSnapshot` will run all the test suites and it will update obsolete or unused snapshot (for more info on snapshots see [this video](https://egghead.io/lessons/javascript-use-jest-s-snapshot-testing-feature))
+* `npm run test:updateSnapshot` will run all the test suites and it will update obsolete or unused snapshots (for more info on snapshots see [this video](https://egghead.io/lessons/javascript-use-jest-s-snapshot-testing-feature))
-* `npm run test:full` it will run jest in watch mode and will provide code coverage
+* `npm run test:full` will run Jest in watch mode and will provide code coverage

 ## TODO (2015)